Living in Southampton

 Is Southampton a good place to live?

-What schools are in Southampton?
+What are the schools in Southampton like?

-What is the transport like in Southampton?
+What is the average house price in Southampton?

 Where does this data come from?